HITECHCRIME/HC_OVERVIEW/README.md

 **Narrative Pack: Operative 1**
 - Album
 - Piece of Clothing (choose your pick)
-- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- Common/Standard/Rare Physical Universe Lore Item (choice rises the price by a bit)
 - 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

 **Narrative Pack: Operative 2**
 - Album
 - 2 Pieces of Clothing (choose your pick)
-- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- Common/Standard/Rare Physical Universe Lore Item (choice rises the price by a bit)
 - 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

 ---